eecs582/eecs582.github.io/eecs582_review_summary.md

 **NOTE**: Your reviews do not have to follow this format.
 But you must summarize the key points of the paper and your thoughts.
-Your review also needs to answer the paper-specific questions, if any, listed in the assignment.
+Your review also must answer the paper-specific questions, if any, listed on the schedule.
 Be brief and articulate in your review.

 =====================================================